|

 Mobile

-Robinhood’s app is especially noteworthy for options trading—you can price and trade options directly from the main stock page, saving time during volatile markets.
+Trading options is also easier: you can price and trade from the main stock page, saving time in volatile markets.

 Additional Features